The Modern Workplace: Converting Former Employees To Employees For Life

 The final element leading organizations to engage their employees for life is the increasing role that employer review sites, such as Glassdoor, and social media in general, play in shaping an employer brand.
 According to a 2016 Glassdoor survey, 70 percent of people now look to employer reviews before they make a career decision and the majority read six reviews before forming an opinion.
 What’s more surprising is that former employees write 40 percent of these reviews.
 So, two or three out of the six reviews read by job candidates on Glassdoor have been written by the company’s alumni.
 Who do you think will be a better brand ambassador on Glassdoor, the former employee that you haven’t spoken to since the day she/he left or the one that you have engaged with through an active Alumni Program?

 Real benefits from long-term relationships

 In summary, retirement, shorter tenures and automation will result in the acceleration of the number of employee transitions across all company sizes, organizational types and industry sectors.
 Social media has given all employees – current and former – an amplified and influential voice in the talent marketplace as they share “what it’s really like to work there.”
 These dynamics have caused many organizations, especially the market leaders, to rethink their approach to employees as they exit.
-By engaging employees for life through a robust Alumni Program, organizations provide a valuable community and resource for former employees and receive an incredible return in the form of brand ambassadors, boomerangs, and business developers.
+By engaging employees for life through a robust Alumni Program, organizations provide a valuable alumni network and resource for former employees and receive an incredible return in the form of brand ambassadors, boomerang employees, and business developers.